alexharri/website/posts/webgl-gradients.md

 }
 ```

 We can now easily generate multiple distinct background noises.
-Let's start off by interpreting the background noises as lightness values:
+Let's start by interpreting the background noises as lightness values:

 ```glsl
 float bg_lightness = background_noise(0.0);